pancham8675/player_churn_prediction/README.md

 - Appreciation to the academic and professional communities that provided valuable feedback on the research paper.

 ## Contact Information
-For any questions, feedback, or collaboration opportunities, feel free to reach out to me at [pancham8675@gmail.com].
+For any questions, feedback, or collaboration opportunities, feel free to reach out to me at[pancham8675@gmail.com.